By Joyce Venezia Suss

 Studies have also show that bilingual children have more “gray matter” in their brains, which helps them process information better, including memory, speech and sensory perception.
 These cognitive benefits help them become excellent students.

 Adults can learn a second language, but it generally takes more time.
 Neuroplasticity – the ability of the brain to change and adapt – decreases with age, but it doesn’t stop adults from learning new things.
-It may also help, because some studies show that stimulating your brain with a new language can slow age-related cognitive decline.
+It may also help, because some studies show that stimulating an adult brain with a new language can slow age-related cognitive decline.

 Adult learners should treat language lessons like a puzzle, with the goal to master new words and expressions.
 Learning a second language in a class setting has the added benefit of fun socialization.

-Language classes can be in person or virtual.
 In-person classes are typically more fun because the teacher can use fun activities to reinforce learning, and participants get to practice live language skills with other students.
 Virtual classes have other advantages, especially if the class can be held when it’s convenient for the student.

 Alecci also notes that bilingual students have an edge in college admissions, and future job prospects.
 “More importantly, it helps children relate to older family members who can share stories in their native language,” she says, “and makes it easier for them to visit and appreciate the country of their ancestors.”

 Adult language lessons offered through The Italian Cultural Foundation at Casa Belvedere are led by experienced language teachers Maria and Francesco Bonavita.
-They use a fun immersion 10-week program designed to develop or reinforce communicative skills in Italian.
+They use a fun immersion program designed to develop or reinforce communicative skills in Italian.

 “We focus on conversational skills at three different levels as well as underscoring grammatical basics that are essential to communicate in Italian,” Maria says.